philh1962/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab04_Portal_App.md

 ![Example portal](media/9-portallabresult.jpg)

-# Challenge
+# Challenges
-Explore the **Portal Management** app.
+1. How could you remove the Created On dates from your Building Directory page?

-Up to now we have only made minor changes to a template portal, but there are many more capabilities and settings in the Portal Management app that is automatically deployed into your environment when you provision a portal.
-You can access this by click **Settings > View more settings** in your Portal editor, or by selecting it listed under Apps in the make.powerapps.com screen.
+2. Explore the **Portal Management** app.
+There are many capabilities and settings in the **Portal Management app** that are automatically deployed into your environment when you provision a portal.
+You can access this by clicking **Settings > View more settings** in your Portal editor, or by selecting the **Portal Management app** listed under **Apps** in the make.powerapps.com screen.